AndreaVinars/Mesh---FEM---NN/README.md

 # Mesh---FEM---FNN
-Automated generation of 2D finite element meshes with parametric, rotatable elliptical holes would be used in computational mechanics and machine learning workflows.
+Automated generation of 2D finite element meshes with parametric, rotatable elliptical holes will be used in computational mechanics and machine learning workflows.

 # Predicting Young's Modulus with Feedforward Neural Networks from Parametric FEA